CAVILHA/mindi/README.md

-    where's play - Gives you the URL to the web app. who is <user> - see what roles a user has who is support?              - find out who is covering merlin support xkcd       - The latest XKCD comic
+    where's play - Gives you the URL to the web app. who is <user> - see what roles a user has who is support?              - find out who is covering merlin support who's in the office - List everyone in the office xkcd       - The latest XKCD comic
     xkcd <num> - XKCD comic matching the supplied number youtube me <query> - Searches YouTube for the query and returns the video